SuperOfficeDocs/superoffice-docs/user-guide/en/chat/admin/channel-create.md

 **Theme**: Select a theme for the chat window.

-**Colour**: Select the base colour of the chat windows.
-This setting will override the colour defined in the selected theme.
+**Color**: Select the base color of the chat windows.
+This setting will override the color defined in the selected theme.

 **Font**: Select the font of the chat windows.
 This setting will override the font defined in the selected theme.